-Holmes Dyer has been involved in the master planning, research and rezoning of Wilton Junction, a 35,000-person 11,700-worker new town south west of Sydney.
+Directors of Holmes Dyer have been involved in the master planning and research underpinning the rezoning of Wilton Junction, a 50,000 person 15,000 worker new town south west of Sydney.

 - The co-ordination of multiple landowners;

 - Preparation of Master Plans, town centre and key location designs;

 - Input into the retail and employment strategies;

 - Establishment of a centres’ hierarchy;